saadkhan02/resume/README.md

 ## Contents
  * LaTeX file that contains the length and breadth of my resume.
  * Makefile that helps _build_ the resume.
+ * The images directory that contains images used in the resume.
  * This README file.

 ## How to build